-“I joined the Louisiana National Guard and went to basic training,” Guy said.
-“Right before senior year, I was sent to Iraq for a year and a half of deployment.”
+“I joined the Louisiana National Guard and went to basic training,” Guy said, “Right before senior year, I was deployed to Iraq for a year and a half.”

 Guy returned to New Orleans to finish his degree in 2005; Hurricane Katrina devastated the city that same year.
 To get his feet back on the ground after the hurricane, Guy worked as a franchise owner for several years as his family – and home – recovered.
 It wasn’t until 2012 that he decided on a change, applying for a technician opening with us.
-He soon transferred into a management position as an Outside Plant Engineer, and a company-wide announcement was made.
+He soon transferred into a management position as an Outside Plant Engineer.

-Going back to school was no easy decision.
-But Guy’s veteran background combined with our tuition reimbursement (among other perks) helped lighten the load.
-A strong, connected veteran community at the workplace also helped provide him additional perspective and counseling in times when the way forward wasn’t entirely clear.
+Going back to school was an easy decision.
+Going to school while working full time wasn’t so easy.
+Having a veteran background and the AT&T tuition reimbursement benefit (among other perks) helped lighten the load.
+Guy also connected with our veteran community which provided him with additional perspective and support.

 “AT&T is very veteran-focused.
 They don’t just say it – they do it.
 We have veterans throughout all levels in our company – from those working in the field, to management, to supervisors.”

 After finishing his Bachelor’s in Computer Science, he applied to our Technology Development Program.
 During his rotations, he helped develop numerous applications that streamlined processes that cut down valuable time and in turn saving the company money.
 There, he secured a promotion to Professional Software Engineer and is now serving our Human Resources department, helping create applications and data delivery tools for Workforce Analytics, AT&T University, and the DEI team.Learn more about careers for veterans at AT&T